DemocracyEarth/paper/FAQ/FAQ-en.md

 <a name="question-3"></a>
 **3 - Why is the pre-sale limited to accredited investors?**

 Our pre-sale is a [US SEC](https://en.wikipedia.org/wiki/U.S._Securities_and_Exchange_Commission)-regulated, Regulation D, Rule 506(b) security offering.
 We are offering (at various discounts, based on lockup) the *right* to tokens that will be available in the Democracy Earth public sale.
-Under this regulation, only accredited invesetors, [as defined by the SEC]((https://www.sec.gov/files/ib_accreditedinvestors.pdf)), are allowed to participate in the pre-sale.
+Under this regulation, only accredited invesetors, [as defined by the SEC](https://www.sec.gov/files/ib_accreditedinvestors.pdf), are allowed to participate in the pre-sale.
+Democracy Earth partners with [CoinList](https://coinlist.co/help/what-is-an-accredited-investor) for investor accreditation verification for pre-sale participation.

+Investors can verify their accreditation status for the Demcoracy Earth pre-sale online at the [Democracy Earth CoinList portal.](https://complyapi.coinlist.co/democracy-earth).

 Once the token is issued, it must be subjected to the[“Howey Test”](http://consumer.findlaw.com/securities-law/what-is-the-howey-test.html) to determine if it is a security or a utility.
 Tokens deemed securities fall under [SEC securities law](https://www.sec.gov/answers/about-lawsshtml.html).
 The Democracy Earth *vote* token is a utility token - its utlity is liquid democracy.
-Therefore, any purchaser, globally, can participate in the Democracy Earth public token sale, with no accreditation requirement.
+Therefore, any purchaser, globally, can participate in the Democracy Earth public token sale (scheduled for 2Q 2018), with no accreditation requirement.

 <a name="question-4"></a>
 **4 - Why does the pre-sale exclude accredited investors from NY and China?**

 In order to comply with SEC regulations only accredited investors may participate in the pre-sale, and only in jurisdictions the SEC does not ban.
+Click [here](https://coinlist.co/help/what-is-an-accredited-investor) to see CoinList criteria for accreditation verification.
 Chinese regulatory authorities prohibit Chinese citizens and companies from participating in ICOs.

 <a name="question-5"></a>
 **5 - How can I get whitelisted for the Democracy Earth pre-sale?**

-You can register at our website: https://www.ico.democracy.earth/ .
+Before February 1st, register at our website: https://www.ico.democracy.earth/.

 <a name="question-6"></a>
 **6 - How can non-accredited investors participate?**